nejimonraveendran/Audio-Spectrum-Analyzer-Display/RpiSpectrumAnalyzer/README.md

 sudo apt install libasound2-dev -y
 ```

-After the installation of the above, start PulseAudio with the command.
-This usually needs to be done only once.
-Normally, when the Pi starts next time, PulseAudio server starts automatically.
+PulseAudio acts as the sound server.
+PulseAudio combined with libasound2-dev binaries facilitate the capture of audio from the underlying ALSA system through our libraries.
+After the installation of the above, start PulseAudio with following command:
 ```
 pulseaudio --start
 ```
+The above command usually needs to be executed only once.
+Normally, when the Pi starts next time, PulseAudio server also starts automatically.

 Now you can run the project.
 You can do so in 2 ways:
 - **Run as Docker container:**  This is the easier and simpler approach so that you do not have to download the code and compile it.
 If you already have Docker installed, use the following command to run this project: